oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image21.png)

-3. Provide the name LiveLabs_DBMGMT_PrivateEndpoint, the description *Database Management PrivateEndpoint for LiveLabs compartment*, make sure you are in the *LiveLabs* compartment and provide the VCN and public subnet information where the DBCS resides.
+3. Provide the name `LiveLabs_DBMGMT_PrivateEndpoint`, the description *Database Management PrivateEndpoint for LiveLabs compartment*, make sure you are in the *LiveLabs* compartment and provide the VCN and public subnet information where the DBCS resides.
 Click on *Create private endpoint*.

 	![Image alt text](images/image22.png)